holepunchto/hyperdrive/README.md

 ## Demo

 Hyperdrive runs in node.js as well as in the browser!
-You can try a demo of it here, http://mafintosh.github.io/hyperdrive
+You can try a demo of it here, http://mafintosh.github.io/hyperdrive (tested in Chrome/Firefox)

 ## Status